 In 1832 Delacroix accompanied a diplomatic mission to Spain and North Africa and the trip had a profound impact on his career and his art.
 The color and light of Morocco and the Orientalist world in general would inspire his work for the rest of his life.

 Delacroix completed countless public murals of both secular and religious subjects.
 In the mid-1840s, he painted the decor of the Palais du Luxembourg library, now the Senate; in the 1850s, he received a commission for the central ceiling of the Galerie d’Apollon at the Louvre; The City of Paris commissioned decorative paintings for the Salon de la Paix in the Hôtel de Ville, unfortunately destroyed by fire in 1871.

 Delacroix’s last studio was on the Rue Furstenberg in Paris and since 1932 the apartment, studio and gardens have been made into a museum in his honor.
 Delacroix also spent time in the countryside near Champrosay where he enjoyed friendships with well-known cultural figures such as the composer Frédéric Chopin and the author George Sand.
-In 1862, he became a part of the creation of the renowned Societe Nationale des Beaux-Arts.
+In 1862, he became a part of the creation of the renowned Societé Nationale des Beaux-Arts.
 Other members of the committee included Puvis de Chavannes and Carrier-Belleuse.
 Delacroix died in August 1863 in the company of his longtime faithful housekeeper Jenny Le Guillou.